openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 example scripts above:
 ::

-    simulation.reporters.append(PDBReporter('output.pdb', 1000))
+    simulation.reporters.append(DCDReporter('output.dcd', 1000))

-The two parameters of the :class:`PDBReporter` are the output filename and how often (in number of time steps) output structures should be written.
-To use PDBx/mmCIF, DCD or XTC format, just replace :class:`PDBReporter` with :class:`PDBxReporter`, :class:`DCDReporter` or :class:`XTCReporter`.
+The two parameters of the :class:`DCDReporter` are the output filename and how often (in number of time steps) output structures should be written.
+To use PDB, PDBx/mmCIF, or XTC format, just replace :class:`DCDReporter` with :class:`PDBReporter`, :class:`PDBxReporter`, or :class:`XTCReporter`.
 The parameters represent the same values:
 ::

-    simulation.reporters.append(DCDReporter('output.dcd', 1000))
+    simulation.reporters.append(XTCReporter('output.xtc', 1000))

 Recording Other Data
 ====================